-Students accepted into our program are expected to have a minimum overall GPA of 3.0 out of 4.0, including college courses in Biology with lab (2 sem), Chemistry with lab (2 sem), Organic Chemistry with lab (2 sem), Physics (2 sem), Calculus (2 sem), and advanced Biology courses (e.g., Microbiology, Cell Biology, Zoology, Biochemistry, Molecular Biology, etc.).
-Applicants are required to take the GRE and obtain combined verbal and quantitative scores of 1100 (with at least a score of 500 on each section) or alternatively, the MCAT with a combined score of 27 (with no less than 7 on any one of three sections).
+Students accepted into our program are expected to have a B.S. in Biological or Natural Sciences, minimum overall GPA of 3.0 out of 4.0, including college courses in Biology with lab (2 sem), and advanced Biology courses (e.g., Microbiology (preferred), Cell Biology, Zoology, Biochemistry, Molecular Biology, etc.).
+Applicants are required to take the GRE and obtain combined verbal and quantitative scores of 1100 or 310 (with at least a score of 500 or 150 on each section).
 The applicant must indicate by "letter of intent" their immediate and long-term goals.
-Candidates who only meet one of the two minimum requirements (i.e., GPA or GRE) may be considered for acceptance on a probationary status, however, this is not a common practice.